itstorque/2018-tareqdandachi.github.io/work.md

   {%- include picture.html img="work" alt="The title 'MY WORK' with a phone over the letter R" extra_class="work_banner" -%}

+  <p class="work more_info">These are a couple of my projects that I thought were worth highlighting.
+If you would like to know about more projects in a certain field, feel free to contact me!</p><br>

   <div id="search">

+    <div class="separator"></div>

     <div class="search">